What is Ayurveda

 • Kapha—a combination of water and earth & Responsible for body fluids

 The Tridosha are present all over the body, but their presence is especially seen in particular parts.
-If you divide the body into three parts, the top part upto chest is dominated by Kapha Dosha, between chest and umbilicus is dominated by Pitta, below umbilicus part is dominated by Vata.
+If you divide the body into three parts, the top part upto chest is dominated by Kapha Dosha, between chest and umbilicus/Navel is dominated by Pitta, below umbilicus part/Navle is dominated by Vata.

 Treatment in Ayurveda